-Applications for Fall 2018 admission to the MFA Program will be accepted in all disciplines.
+Applications for Fall 2020 admission to the MFA Program will be accepted in all disciplines.
 For further information on the degree requirements and a sample schedule please click here.
 Frequently Asked Questions about applying to the MFA Program can be found here.
 Download a pdf of Studio Art MFA Program Guidelines.

 Dear MFA program applicant,

 Thank you for your interest in the studio graduate program at Tulane University.
 Through the School of Liberal Arts, the Newcomb Art Department offers the MFA degree in an intensive, two-year residency program that emphasizes close interaction with faculty and peers.
 Degree requirements focus on studio work but include two graduate level courses in the history of art, and four MFA seminar courses that rotate in theme: Pedagogy, Professionalism, Studio Practice and Art Theory.
 For a sample schedule please click here.